huggingface/blog/bloom-megatron-deepspeed-technology.md

 ### Papers and Articles

-We couldn't have possibly explained everything in details in this article, so if the technology presented here piqued your curiosity and you'd like to know more here are the papers to read:
+We couldn't have possibly explained everything in detail in this article, so if the technology presented here piqued your curiosity and you'd like to know more here are the papers to read:

 Megatron-LM: